 Schizophrenia can change a person’s social awareness, make them less aware of, or perhaps less interested in, the rules and expectations involved with interactions.
 Hallucinations and/or delusions can become a primary focus, and everything else just seems irrelevant.
 This isn’t always the case, but the clients I worked with were not interested in the usual give and take of conversation.
 They did not initiate discussions or engage in small talk.
 About half the clients had blunted affects…which included a lack of facial expression.
 I usually find facial expression to be confusing.

 Compared to the average social interaction, my client interactions were relatively straightforward and low-stress.
-The most difficult part of the job had nothing to do with schizophrenia…it was the staff meetings, where I had to sort through the inane obstacle course of office politics.
+The most difficult part of the job had nothing to do with clients…it was the staff meetings, where I had to sort through the inane obstacle course of office politics.

-Again, my mind doesn’t process social data very effectively.
 Staff would come up to me before and after meetings, describe their conflicts with other staff, gossip.
 My response was usually to nod a few times, count to twenty and walk away.

 I was never popular with the other staff.

 Supervisors didn’t know what to make of me.
 They liked that I was low-maintenance…I did the work, was never late, worked well with clients.
 But I was silent and overtly bored during meetings…didn’t get along with staff.
 I confused a long line of supervisors.

 I only ever paid attention to one employee..the one who worked the overnight shift.
 I wanted that shift.
 I told the person (on a regular basis): “I want your job…if you ever leave, please let me know, I would love to apply for it.”